Chain store: History

 In 1792, Henry Walton Smith and his wife Anna established W.H.
 Smith as a news vending business in London that would become a national concern in the mid-19th century under the management of their grandson William Henry Smith.
 The world's oldest national retail chain, the firm took advantage of the railway boom during the Industrial Revolution by opening news-stands at railway stations beginning in 1848.
 The firm, now called WHSmith, had more than 1,400 locations as of 2017.

 In the U.S., chain stores likely began with J. Stiner & Company, which operated several tea shops in New York City around 1860.
 By 1900, George Huntington Hartford had built The Great Atlantic & Pacific Tea Company, originally a tea distributor based in New York, into a grocery chain that operated almost 200 stores.
 Dozens of other grocery, drug, tobacco, and variety stores opened additional locations, around the same time, so that retail chains were common in the United States by 1910.
-Several state legislatures considered measures to restrict the growth of chains, and in 1914 concern about chain stores as a factor in passage of the Federal Trade Commission Act and the Clayton Antitrust Act.
+Several state legislatures considered measures to restrict the growth of chains, and in 1914 concern about chain stores contributed to passage of the Federal Trade Commission Act and the Clayton Antitrust Act.

 Isidore, Benjamin and Modeste Dewachter originated the idea of the chain department store in Belgium in 1868, ten years before A&P began offering more than coffee and tea.
 They started with four locations for Maisons Dewachter (Houses of Dewachter): La Louvière, Mons, Namur and Leuze.
 They later incorporated as Dewachter frères (Dewachter Brothers) on January 1, 1875.
 The brothers offered ready-to-wear clothing for men and children and specialty clothing such as riding apparel and beachwear.
 Isidore owned 51% of the company, while his brothers split the remaining 49%.
 Under Isidore's (and later his son Louis') leadership, Maisons Dewachter would become one of the most recognized names in Belgium and France with stores in 20 cities and towns.
 Some cities had multiple stores, such as Bordeaux, France.
 Louis Dewachter also became an internationally known landscape artist, painting under the pseudonym Louis Dewis.

 By the early 1920s, chain retailing was well established in the United States, with A&P, Woolworth's, American Stores, and United Cigar Stores being the largest.
 By the 1930s, chain stores had come of age, and stopped increasing their total market share.
 Court decisions against the chains' price-cutting appeared as early as 1906, and laws against chain stores began in the 1920s, along with legal countermeasures by chain-store groups.
 State taxes on chain stores were upheld by the U.S. Supreme Court in 1931.
 Between then and 1933, 525 chain-store tax bills were introduced in state legislatures, and by the end of 1933 special taxes on retail chains were in force in 17 states.